automatic-controls/geo-xml-export-addon/README.md

 # GeoTreeExportXML

+WebCTRL is a trademark of Automated Logic Corporation.
+Any other trademarks mentioned herein are the property of their respective owners.

 This *WebCTRL* add-on exports structural geographic tree data as an *XML* file intended for use in *Inkscape* to create *SVG* graphics.
 The graphics markup tool provided by *SiteBuilder* serves a similar purpose; however, the markup tool includes lots of irrelevant information, and the *WebCTRL* server must be shutdown in order to use *SiteBuilder*.
 This add-on only includes the necessary information, which speeds up *XML* generation and decreases file-size by as much as *95%*.

 *Inkscape* uses the *XML* file to create graphical associations that are linked into *WebCTRL* by the reference names of the corresponding locations on the geographic tree. *Inkscape* populates the label text for a given association by looking at the display name provided by the *XML* file.
 By default, the display names in the downloaded *XML* file exactly match the display names on the geographic tree.
 Entries in the *XML* file are ordered using a custom alpha-numeric sort.